Join us for an adventure in flavor!

 If you find it a little messy to smash the cucumber, simply cover them with cling wrap before smashing to avoid any possible splatter.

 Sliced cucumber can yield some liquid as it sits for longer time.
-We don’t mind it at all, as we prefer sweet taste of cucumber in salad.
+I don’t mind it at all, as I prefer sweet taste of cucumber in salad.
 But if you prefer a drier salad, you can sweat the water out of the cucumber.
-Simply place the cucumber in a colander and sprinkle some salt (about 1/2 tsp) over it.
+Simply place the cucumber in a colander and sprinkle some salt (about ½ tsp) over it.
 Leave it in the sink to drain naturally for 30 minutes.
 Rub off any excess salt before mixing the salad.

-2. Make the salad dressing: Combine the soy sauce, rice vinegar, chili oil, garlic, sesame oil, salt and sugar.
-Stir well until the sugar and salt are completely dissolved.
+2. Make the salad dressing: I mix together the soy sauce, rice vinegar, chili oil, minced garlic, sesame oil, salt, and sugar in a bowl.
+Then, I stir everything well until the sugar and salt are completely dissolved.

 the dressing

-3. Toss the salad with dressing: Mix the cut cucumber with the prepared dressing.
-Toss it well.
-Taste and adjust the salt and sugar to your liking.
-Garnish with scallion and sesame seeds.
-Serve it immediately, or refrigerate until ready to serve.
+3. Toss the salad with dressing: I mix the cut cucumber with the prepared dressing, making sure to toss it well to coat everything evenly.
+Then, I taste it and adjust the salt and sugar.
+To finish, I garnish the salad with sliced scallions and sesame seeds.
+It’s ready to serve immediately, or I can refrigerate it until I’m ready to serve.

 finished product